dgfitch/ld17/README.markdown

 20100425 02:24:35 - Man, there's a lot to do tomorrow.
 Going to have to prioritize!

+20100425 10:50:24 - Back at it, slowly working flashlight shaking code in.

+20100425 10:54:24 - I don't know what I was thinking, coding in mostly silence all this time!
+Rocking the last Buried Inside album.

 ## TODO

 Lock cursor to window?
 Fullscreen?
+Move distance to utility function?

 Enemies:
   "Turrets"